-Barrier methods are used during sex to prevent the sperm reaching the egg.
+The barrier methods are types of contraception used during sex to help prevent the sperm from reaching the egg.
+These barriers include:

 • Caps